Memoirs of a Professional Trader

 Reading the Market’s Signals

 Price doesn’t move randomly.
 It reflects a continuous negotiation between participants—positioning, expectations, liquidity, and psychology.
 And while no one can know what will happen next, the market often reveals where it wants to go.
 Subtle shifts in structure, rhythm, and behavior offer clues.
-The task is to learn how to listen.
+The task was to learn how to listen.

 Structured Anticipation = Clarity in Execution